Dr Raymond Khong

 The area around the tooth is numbed with a local anaesthetic to start the procedure.
 The dentist will then drill down into the tooth to create an opening into the canal.
 They will then be able to remove infected tissue and clean the canal.
 After the infection has been removed, the space is filled with a sealant called gutta percha.
 It is highly recommended that a tooth that has undergone a root canal is fitted with a crown.
 This will improve the appearance of the tooth, and will also make it much more likely that the root canal is successful.

 “Root canal” has become a scary term for dental patients to hear, but the benefits of the procedure and advances in dental technology have made it much less “scary”.
 Local anaesthetics and proper pain medication allow the procedure to be performed with virtually no pain in most cases.
-Over the counter painkillers are usually enough to relieve any pain afterwards, but sometimes we may prescribe something else.
+Over-the-counter painkillers are usually enough to relieve any pain afterwards, but sometimes we may prescribe something else.
 The procedure will also relieve you from pain caused by the infection allowing you to enjoy all the foods you love without any pain from heat, cold, or biting too hard.
 If you are experiencing pain consult your dentist today.

 Dentures